Table of Contents

 • Battery

-Meters must be enabled to be considered in the validation scheme below.
+Meters must be activated to be considered in the validation scheme below.

-Defining an installation date allows for inserting a zero index at the desired date.
-This enables us to calculate the meter's consumption between the moment it was installed and its first reading.
+Defining an installation date allows to insert a zero index at the desired date.
+This allows us to calculate the meter's consumption between the moment it was installed and its first reading.

 Meter Readings